 Global G-12 6 ½ inch 16cm Meat Cleaver Review

-The Global G12 is a 6.5-inch meat cleaver, it’s a stainless-steel model which looks and feels different to other ones.
+The Global G12 is a 6.5-inch kitchen cleaver, it’s a stainless-steel model which looks and feels different to other ones.
 It has a distinctly square shape to it given the shorter blade length than many competitor’s cleavers.

 At only 1.3 pounds with a shorter blade, the risk is that this knife won’t cut through thicker or denser bones as effectively.
 The knife lacks a bit of heft but does have sharper edges for improved cutting performance.